rtm/upward/README.md

 ### Building

-There is nothing to build here, except maybe the docs and the tests (see below).
+There is nothing to build here, except the docs.
-It's all just source code.

 ### Testing

 Upward comes with extensive tests using its own testing harness.
 This testing harness can also be used for testing Upward applications.
-We use the chai library for assertions.
-Tests are located in the `tst` subdirectory.
+The tests are located in the separate [upward-test repo](https://www.github.com/rtm/upward-test).
-To run tests:

-    cd tst
-    make
-    bin/serve    # start servers

-Now visit `localhost:8081`.

 ### License